EDUCBA Logo

 Sales 2018 file

-Ok, now we know how to open a specific file by creating a hyperlink.
+Now we know how to open a specific file by creating a hyperlink.
 We can go to the particular cell as well.

 I have a product list with their quantities sold, unit price, and sales value.
-At the end of the data, I have a grand total for all these 3 headings.
+At the end of the data, I have a total for all these 3 headings.

 HYPERLINK to specific cell

-Now, if I want to keep going to Unit Sold total (B18), Unit Price Total(C18), and Sales Value (D18) total, it will be a lot of irritating tasks.
+Now, if I want to keep going to the Unit Sold total (B18), Unit Price Total(C18), and Sales Value (D18) total, it will be a lot of irritating tasks.
 I can create a hyperlink to these cells.

 Step 1: Create a List.